kristianmandrup/json-schema-to-es-mapping/Readme.md

 }
 ```

+If array item types are note "uniform" it will throw an error.

 For the following array JSON schema entry the mapper will currently set the mapping type to `string` (by default).
 Please use the customization options outlined to define a more appropriate mapping strategy if needed.

 ```js